 3 cups chicken broth

-• Then add all of your spices (including the coconut sugar) and your apple cider vinegar.
+• Then add all of your spices (including the brown sugar) and your apple cider vinegar.

 1 teaspoon kosher salt, 1 teaspoon black pepper, 1 tablespoon brown sugar, ¼ teaspoon crushed red pepper flakes, 2 teaspoons apple cider vinegar, ¼ teaspoon Tony Chachere's Creole Seasoning